 - Vodafone hosts Discovery Days for its Graduate Programme and evaluates candidates’ abilities through group activities.

 Make sure to inform candidates beforehand about the interview’s estimated duration, as these types of activities last longer than traditional interviews.

 Gamification in recruitment helps companies see past resumes and focus on skills.
 Mimic games’ design and rules (e.g. clearing levels and earning badges) to illustrate job tasks and evaluate candidates’ performance in an interactive way.
-You can use software from companies like Knack to build a gamified recruiting process.
+As part of your out of the box recruiting strategies, you can use software from companies like Knack to build a gamified recruiting process.